 Government Affairs

-Western Municipal Water District (WMWD) works with public officials in all levels of government (federal, state, and local/municipal) to produce sensible and reasonable policies and regulations with regards to both clean drinking water and its own internal operations and affairs.
+Western Municipal Water District (Western Water) works with public officials in all levels of government (federal, state, and local/municipal) to produce sensible and reasonable policies and regulations with regards to both clean drinking water and its own internal operations and affairs.
 While many of these policies directly affect the quality of the water that Western provides, some of these have more to do with upstream sources of water that is supplied to Riverside, for example from the Colorado River.

-- Western's Legislative Principles
+- Western Water's Legislative Principles

-- Western's Top Legislative Priorities
+- Western Water's Top Legislative Priorities

-- Western's Federal Legislative Priorities
+- Western Water's Federal Legislative Priorities

-- Western's State Legislative Priorities
+- Western Water's State Legislative Priorities

 While many of our legislative priorities at the federal and state levels of government phase in and out of relevance depending on what issues are pertinent and need to be addressed, one thing that does not change is the approach we take with regards to our advocacy for these policies.
 While we do update it from time to time, our Legislative Policy Platforms and Principles generally serve as a set of guidelines in understanding and formulating federal and state policy proposals, and deciding which policies are beneficial to our ratepayers.

-View Western’s Legislative Policy Platform and Principles (PDF)
+Download Western Water's 2025 Legislative Policy Platform and Principles (PDF)

 While we have many policy proposals that directly or indirectly impact our ratepayers, our team has determined that some of them are more pressing and deserve to be addressed with a higher level of priority.
 The current list is based on trends that have been observed over the past few years and is intended to assist our staff in understanding what issues are of the most urgent concern to our ratepayers.